stas-sultanov/docs/process/continous-production.md

 Results of this track are placed in **Ideas Bucket** in order to be consumed by the next track.
 This is creative process this why it's time line can not be predicted.

-**Cross-cutting example**: based on dealers input PO decidedes to implement a scheduler that would allow to schedule appointments online.
+Cross-cutting example: based on dealers input PO decidedes to implement a scheduler that would allow to schedule appointments online.
 After discussion with SA, it has been decided to implement with O365 \ Exchange.

 ### Requirements
 At this track, ideas are taken from **Ideas Bucket** and transformed into requirements.